gloveboxes/Serverless-IoT-and-Python-Functions/README.md

 Now is a great time to test the Python Azure Function is triggered by new messages sent from the Raspberry Pi Simulator.

-1. Ensure the Raspberry i Simulator is running and sending telemetry.
-Configure the Iot Hub Device Connection string and click **Run**.
+1. Ensure the Raspberry Pi Simulator is running and sending telemetry.
+Configure the Azure IoT Hub Device Connection string and click **Run**.

     ![](resources/rpi-simulator.png)